jamesrobertsjr/Hardware-101/Challenges.md

 # Arduino Challenges

-Here are some programming challenges you can try as you continue to explore how to use your Arduino!
+Here are some programming challenges you can take on as you continue to explore the Arduino!

 ## Beginner